chocolatey/choco-wiki/Troubleshooting.md

 * The installer doesn't allow installing an older version
 * etc - it's a generic error like we said

+<a id="markdown-already-referencing-a-newer-version-of-packagename" name="already-referencing-a-newer-version-of-packagename"></a>
+###  Already referencing a newer version of 'packagename'
+So you are attempting to upgrade and you get this strange message.
+But you know you have a more up to date package than Chocolatey thinks you do, at least in this instance.

+This cryptic error typically means there is a stray nupkg somewhere in the structure.
+There is a tiny bug somewhere and rarely a nupkg will stick around when it should have been removed.
+Once we can determine where this happens we can fix it, until then we have a way to fix the issue manually.

+* Open PowerShell and run the following script:
+* `gci -Path "$env:ChocolateyInstall\lib" -Recurse -Filter "*.nupkg" | %{ $_.FullName }`
+* Look for any nupkg files that should not be there.
+Typically this is probably going to be a nupkg with a version number in the name in a folder that doesn't have a version number in the name of the folder.
+* Delete the offending nupkg from the folder.
+* Then everything should be back to normal again.

 <a id="markdown-not-recognized-as-the-name-of-a-cmdlet-function-script-file-or-operable-program" name="not-recognized-as-the-name-of-a-cmdlet-function-script-file-or-operable-program"></a>
 ### Not recognized as the name of a cmdlet, function, script file, or operable program
 * With Chocolatey (choco) itself?
 Close and reopen the shell as the install didn't ensure the PATH was updated in the current shell.